nagasudhirpulla/taming_python/blog/skills/user_scerets_with_config_json.md

 * You have to change and re-deploy the code once the usernames, passwords change
 * We can accidentally commit our code to open source repositories like GitHub etc., where our sensitive data will be exposed

-One of the easy ways to maintain sensitive data is using `json file` as configuration .
+One of the easy ways to maintain sensitive data is using `JSON file` as application configuration file.
-The advantages of storing sensitive application data in system environment variables is
+The advantages of storing application configuration in a JSON file is
 * Data is not hard-coded in the application code.
-Hence no need to change code when usernames, passwords change
+Hence no need to change code when usernames, passwords, port numbers change
-* Environment variables are not present in the application code folder.
-Hence sensitive data will not be pushed to source control like git and sensitive data cannot be taken just by copy pasting the application code folder.
+* If mentioned in .gitignore file, sensitive data will not be pushed to source control like git.
 * Environment variables can be edited only if a person enters the credentials of the machine/computer.

 ### Creating environment variables in a windows machine